agc93/beatvortex/docs/content/en/docs/usage/mods.md

 At it's core, installing mods is roughly the same as any Vortex-enabled game, just without the convenience of installing from Nexus Mods.
 Make sure you've added Beat Saber as a managed game in Vortex.

-> If you haven't already, open the Games screen and click the **Manage** button on the Beat Saber icon under *Unmanaged*
+If you haven't already, open the Games screen and click the **Manage** button on the Beat Saber icon under *Unmanaged*

+---

-There's three main ways to install mods:
+There's a few main ways to install mods:

 - OneClick installs<sup>*preview*</sup>
+- BeatMods Browser
 - Download in Vortex
 - Install from archives